maarten-pennings/NarrowCast/README.md

 # NarrowCast
-A simple html/javascript/css based narrow cast player that can run on e.g. a Raspberry Pi.
+A simple html/javascript/css based narrowcast player that can run on e.g. a Raspberry Pi.

+Narrowcasting is the dissemination of information to a narrow audience; in our case: "big screens" in "coffee corners" or "shopping windows".

 # Introduction
-This project is basically a single html file (with embedded javascript and css) that acts as a narrow cast player.
+This project is basically a single html file (with embedded javascript and css) that acts as a narrowcast player.
 It needs a _list_ of channels.
 A _channel_ is an xml file listing _pages_.
 A page is a (screen sized) images with a title and description.